Textiles, Apparel, Footwear and Travel Goods

 |Kuwait is a member of the Gulf Cooperation Council (GCC), which consists of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the UAE, and confers special trade and investment privileges within those countries.
 As a member of the GCC, Kuwait implemented the Unified Customs Law (ULC) in 2003 to facilitate regional trade.
 In accordance with the ULC, Kuwait imposes a five-percent tariff on the c.i.f. (cost, insurance, and freight) invoice value of most imported products, including textile, apparel, footwear and travel goods products. |

-For more detailed tariff information, see the Current Situation of Schedules of Members on the World Trade Organization website or the Unified Customs Tariffe for GCC States 2012.
+For more detailed tariff information, see the Current Situation of Schedules of Members on the World Trade Organization website, or the Kuwait General Administration of Customs website or the Unified Customs Tariffe for GCC States 2012 in the right hand column on the United Arab Emirates Customs Authority webstie.

 Samples/Temporary Entry--Commercial samples worth up to KD 5,000 may be brought in temporarily.
 Goods imported for trade shows or exhibitions may be entered via a temporary import bond.
 However, temporary import bonds can be very expensive to secure and many exhibitors have found it less costly to simply pay the five percent tariff, even for goods that will be re-exported.